OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 The observational data we use in OHDSI consist of time-stamped records of interactions of the patient with the healthcare system, as well as anonymized patient details such as gender and year of birth, stored in the CDM (Chapter \@ref(CommonDataModel)).
 To use this information in a prediction problem, we must convert this data into two datasets:

 1. A set of **covariates** (also referred to as "features" or "independent variables").
 These describe the characteristics of the patients.
-Covariates can include age, gender, presence of specific condition and exposure codes in a patient's record, etc.
+Covariates can include age, gender, presence of specific condition and exposure codes in a patient's record, etc. \index{covariates}
 2. A set describing the **outcome status** (also referred to as the "labels" or "classes").
-Did a patient experience the outcome of interest in the time-at-risk?
+Did a patient experience the outcome of interest in the time-at-risk? \index{outcome status} \index{labels} \index{classes}

 When creating a predictive model we use a process know as supervised learning - a form of machine learning - to infer the relationship between the covariates and the outcome status.
-Once the model is created, we can apply it to patients where we know their characteristics (their covariates), but do not know their outcome status, to create a prediction.
+Once the model is created, we can apply it to patients where we know their characteristics (their covariates), but do not know their outcome status, to create a prediction. \index{supervised learning}

 Converting the data in the CDM to these two datasets requires selecting a set of people, and for these people selecting a specific date.
 We will refer to this date as the index date.
 Data prior to (and on) the index date is used to construct the covariates.
 Covariates are typically constructed using the [FeatureExtraction](https://ohdsi.github.io/FeatureExtraction/) package, described in more detail in Chapter \@ref(Characterization).
 Data after (or on) the index date is used to construct the outcome status.
 The group of people and their index date are defined by the **target cohort**.
-The outcome status is determined by the **time-at-risk**, which is usually defined relative to the target cohort start and end date, and the **outcome cohort**; If the outcome occurs within the time-at-risk, the outcome status is "positive".
+The outcome status is determined by the **time-at-risk**, which is usually defined relative to the target cohort start and end date, and the **outcome cohort**; If the outcome occurs within the time-at-risk, the outcome status is "positive". \index{index date}

 ### Data extraction example